nietzhuang/nietzhuang/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### Welcome here my friend !!
+### Welcome here my friend 👋 !!

-- I'm Nietz, I research DNN accelerator, you can see my interest papers ([here](https://github.com/nietzhuang/Literatures))\
+- I'm Nietz, I research DNN accelerator, you can see my interest papers ([here](https://github.com/nietzhuang/Literatures))
-- Currrently, working at IC design company but I'm always looking for a strong advisor to complete the PhD degree.\
+- Currrently, working at IC design company but I'm always looking for a strong advisor to complete the PhD degree.
 - In addition, I'm also interested in any research topics related to AI/ML, so I created a discord server *AI/ML Community*.
-Feel free to join us ! ([link](https://discord.gg/BCqr4aMqMJ))\
+Feel free to join us ! ([link](https://discord.gg/BCqr4aMqMJ))
-  \

 - Besides, I play the violin and enjoy Classics and Jazz in the leasure time.
 If you wish, follow my social medias and make friend.

 <p align="center">
     <a href="http://github.com/nietzhuang" target="_blank"><img alt="GitHub" src="http://img.shields.io/badge/-nietzhuang-FFFFFF?style=plastic&logo=GitHub&logoColor=white&labelColor=000000"></a>